moaziat/jaxNgram/README.md

     hxopggfwmytzf.
     ```

-You can see that the names generated are just random letters, that's where come the Transformer, In the jaxGPT repo, I implemented GPT like model, your exercise is to train it on names-dataset.txt, you'll notice that the model is generating real names (a name you can't use LOl!)
+You can see that the names generated are just random letters, that's where come the Transformer, In the jaxGPT repo, I implemented GPT like model, your exercise is to train it on names-dataset.txt, you'll notice that the model is generating real names (a name you can use LOl!)
 ## Overview
 This code implements a character-level name generator using a Multi-Layer Perceptron (MLP) neural network.
 It learns patterns from a dataset of names and can generate new, similar-sounding names.